samPeterson99/your-book-of-recipes/README.md

 Your Book of Recipes is a website that stores recipes, creating a personal recipe book.
 This includes a recipe scraper which can pull recipes from most recipe sites.

 Your Book of Recipes is my first attempt at making a full-stack website without any tutorials to guide me.
-It is coded in TypeScript, using the NextJS framework, NextAuth, and TailwindCSS.
+It is written in TypeScript, using the NextJS framework, NextAuth, and TailwindCSS.

 | Possible features                        |
 | ---------------------------------------- |